davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'GroupCat' in a data model, likely related to project management or timesheet tracking.
 Here's a breakdown of what it does in simple business terms:

-1. **Lookup for Group**: The expression first attempts to find a corresponding 'Group' value from a lookup table called `lkp_Project`.
-It does this by checking if there is a project in the `vw_Timesheet` table that matches a project in the `lkp_Project` table.
+1. **Lookup for Group**: The expression first checks if there is a corresponding 'Group' value for a project in the 'lkp_Project' table based on the 'Project' field from the 'vw_Timesheet' table.
+It uses the `LOOKUPVALUE` function to find this 'Group' value.

-2. **Check for Blank Values**: The `NOT(ISBLANK(...))` part checks if the lookup returned a valid 'Group' value.
-If it did (meaning the project exists in the `lkp_Project` table), it will use that 'Group' value for the 'GroupCat' column.
+2. **Check for Blank**: The `ISBLANK` function is used to determine if the result of the lookup is empty (i.e., there is no matching group for that project).
+The `NOT` function negates this check, meaning it will proceed if a group is found.

-3. **Handling Non-Matching Projects**: If the lookup does not return a valid 'Group' (meaning the project is not found in the `lkp_Project` table), the expression then checks if the project is billable.
-This is done by checking if the `BillablePrj` column in the `vw_Timesheet` table equals 1.
+3. **Return Group or Category**:

-4. **Assigning Categories**:
+   - If a group is found (the lookup is not blank), the expression returns that group value.
-   - If the project is billable (i.e., `BillablePrj` equals 1), the 'GroupCat' will be set to "Billable".
+   - If no group is found (the lookup is blank), it then checks if the project is billable by looking at the 'BillablePrj' field in the 'vw_Timesheet' table.
+If 'BillablePrj' equals 1, it categorizes the project as "Billable".
-   - If the project is not billable, it will be categorized as "Other Unbillable".
+   - If 'BillablePrj' does not equal 1, it categorizes the project as "Other Unbillable".

-In summary, this DAX expression categorizes each project in the `vw_Timesheet` table into a 'GroupCat' based on whether it has a corresponding group in the `lkp_Project` table or if it is billable.
-The result is either the group name, "Billable", or "Other Unbillable", helping to classify projects for reporting or analysis purposes.
+In summary, this DAX expression categorizes each project in the timesheet as either its corresponding group (if available), "Billable" (if it is a billable project), or "Other Unbillable" (if it is not billable and has no group).
+This helps in organizing and analyzing projects based on their billing status and group affiliation.

 **`IsContractActive`** (`string`)